-Contrary to popular belief, selling your home during the holiday season isn’t necessarily a negative thing.
-You can make the busy-ness and festive nature of this time of year work to your advantage to showcase the best features of your home.
+With the holiday season fast-approaching, you can make the busy-ness and festive nature of this time of year work to your advantage to showcase the best features of your home.

 Think Warm and Welcoming